Angel0po/EDA_BON-AO/README.md

 The third significant error/problem I faced was editing the original dataset.
 I got the idea of putting 'inplace=True' in commands such as filling in missing values and dropping the wrong instance of the duplicates from GeeksforGeeks (2022).

+For separating the artists to have their own row, specifically the command of .explode(), I learned it from pandas (n.d.).

 For formatting and coding the different plots in Seaborn, I learned it from Michael Waskom, references are seen below.

-For labeling and sizing the different plots, I learned it from Bobbitt (2021) and Ghosh (2023).
+I learned it from Bobbitt (2021) and Ghosh (2023) for labeling and sizing the different plots.

 I specifically formatted and coded the pie chart in Seaborn; I learned it from GeeksforGeeks (2022a).

 ---

 ### References

-List any references used for the analysis.
+Bobbitt, Z. (2021, August 5).
+How to add a title to Seaborn Plots (With examples).
+Statology. https://www.statology.org/seaborn-title/

+Chandrikasai.
+(2023, April 10).
+Understanding the pros and cons of dropping missing values in data analysis.
+Medium. https://medium.com/@chandrikasai9997/understanding-the-pros-and-cons-of-dropping-missing-         values-in-data-analysis-1bd8d2300fbe

 ### Timeline